Purity in compactly generated derivators and t-structures with Grothendieck hearts

 The following is a triangulated version of \cite[Cor.~4.10]{exactly} and a generalisation of \cite[Thm.~7.5]{MR1899046}:

 \begin{corollary} Let $\mathcal{S}$ be a set of objects in $\T$.
-Then $\Def{\T}{\mathcal{S}}$ consists of the collection of pure subobjects of coherent reduced products of objects in $\mathcal{S}$. \end{corollary} \begin{proof} It follows from \cite[Prop.~4.8]{exactly} (and the fact that products and direct limits are exact in $\Mod{\Tc}$) that the collection of pure subobjects of reduced products of objects in $\mathcal{S}$ is closed under pure subobjects and coherent reduced products. \end{proof}
+Then $\Def{\T}{\mathcal{S}}$ consists of the collection of pure subobjects of coherent reduced products of objects in $\mathcal{S}$. \end{corollary} \begin{proof} It follows from \cite[Prop.~4.8]{exactly} (and the fact that products and directed colimits are exact in $\Mod{\Tc}$) that the collection of pure subobjects of reduced products of objects in $\mathcal{S}$ is closed under pure subobjects and coherent reduced products. \end{proof}

 \begin{corollary} Let $\mathcal{V}$ be a definable subcategory of $\T$ and let $A$ be a small category.
 Then is a definable subcategory of $\Der(A)$. \end{corollary} \begin{proof} By Remark \ref{Rem: shift red prod} and Corollary \ref{Cor: shifted pure tri}, the class $\mathcal{V}_A$ satisfies the closure conditions $(3)$ in Theorem \ref{Thm: def cats}. \end{proof}